fbpx

 Accessibility

 Tour involves standing, walking, and stairs.
 Visitors with limited mobility may be able to enjoy a first floor tour of the house and grounds and a visual tour of the museum is available.
 Folding chairs are provided for visitors who would like to use them while on tour.
-The site is not equipped with ramps, elevators, or lifts.
+The site is not equipped with ramps, elevators, or lifts and the house is not air-conditioned.
+There is no public restroom.
 Service animals are welcome.
 We are happy to work with you to make your visit an enjoyable one and we encourage visitors with questions or requests to call ahead.

 Directions